 At times of separation and divorce I often see very reasonable people morph into very difficult people.
 The task of putting together a fair and workable parenting plan is often clouded in by the animosity and resentment of folk who are still ‘red hot’ angry and not thinking clearly because of the split.

 Don’t get me wrong, most of these people truly want the best future for their children, but not necessarily for each other.
-Time is a great healer when it comes to this but parenting arrangements just can’t wait.
+Time is a great healer when it comes to that, but parenting arrangements just can’t wait.
 They need to be done and done well so that kids have stability and routine in their lives.
-How do you get a great one worked out post the split when emotions are running hot?
+How do you get a great one worked out post the split when emotions are on the boil?

 Why?
 Because a well thought through and workable parenting plan is worth it’s weight in Kalgoorlie gold.
 Think of it as an easy to follow roadmap that will get you off of those confusing unmarked back roads of parenting after divorce or separation.
 A plan that tells you what your roles are is a necessity for success for you AND a real calmer for the kids.